jebpublic/pybvc-old/README.md

 # pybvc
-Python framework to work with Brocade Vyatta Controller 1.1.1
+Python framework to program your network via the Brocade Vyatta Controller 1.1.1

 ## Installation:
 ```bash